Kinto/kinto/docs/tutorial.rst

     }

-Let's grab our new list of tasks:
+Let us fetch our new collection of tasks:

 .. code-block:: http